 Yesterday at around 7 PM my internet connection stopped working.
 The PS4 stopped loading Netflix and I heard that a web page failed to load from the other room.
 I took the obvious first course of action and rebooted the router and the modem.
 To my annoyance, this didn’t correct the issue.
 So the remainder of the night we took to watch movies off of Plex.

 This morning the Internet still wasn’t working, so I had to announce on my weekly conference call that I couldn’t do much until things were corrected.
 However, without anything better to do I went through and troubleshot the issue a bit further.
 Since I couldn’t correct it, I should definitely make sure the issue wasn’t on my end of the connection.

 I checked DNS, and I was getting DNS resolution.
 Most of my machines were using Google for DNS, but some use the router.
-So I checked both method and DNS seemed to be find.
+So I checked both methods and DNS seemed to be found.
 I then moved on to ping testing.
-I could ping different sites out there in the world, but some of the responses came back very slow.
+I could ping different sites out there in the world, but some of the responses came back very slowly.
 There could be a delay just slowing things down.

 Email was slow but working.
 FTP would connect and then timeout.
 So we have two major issues going on.
-The first being the slowness.
-This was likely increased by constant testing by everyone seeing if things came back yet.
-This would lead to a pseudo DDoS attack on the systems.
+The first is slowness.
+This was likely increased by constant testing by everyone to see if things came back yet.
+This would lead to a pseudo-DDoS attack on the systems.
 The second was why no other web pages were loading.

 I came to the conclusion that an upstream transparent proxy (or group) had stopped HTTP/HTTPS traffic.
 Since other protocols were working that means they likely were not routed through this proxy.
 It could also be that a firewall rule was in place blocking the traffic, but since the outage was about 19 hours – that should have been found quickly.
 Rebuilding or rerouting around a proxy server might take tons of reconfigurations of routers and other servers along the way, so it may have all hinged on that server.